 - Matching data to uncover entities and deduplicate – This is probably the main part of your data merge purge process: matching records to find out which records belong to the same entity and which ones are a complete duplicate of an existing record.
-Records usually contain uniquely identifying attributes, such as SSN for customers.
+Records usually contain uniquely identifying attributes for customers.
 But in some cases, these attributes may be missing.
 Before you can effectively merge data to get a single view of your entities, you must perform data matching to find duplicate records or the ones that belong to an entity.
 In case of missing identifiers, you can perform fuzzy matching algorithm that selects a combination of attributes from both records, and computes the likelihood of them belonging to the same entity.

 - Designing merge purge rules – When you have identified the matching records, it can be difficult to select the master record and label others as duplicate.
 For this, you can design a set of data merge purge rules that compare records according to the defined criteria and conditionally select master record, deduplicate, or in some cases, overwrite data in records.
 For example, you might want to automate the following:

 - Retain the record having the longest Address,